GitHub Integration Guide logoGitHub Integration Guide

 Import history

-Once you configure your GitHub integration, Common Room will import the entire activity history from the repositories you’ve chosen.
-This may take some time depending on the size and age of the repositories.
+Once you configure your GitHub integration, Common Room will import activity history from the repositories you’ve chosen.
+For admin authenticated signals, we will pull in all history and for API token based signals, we will pull 6 months worth of history.
+Imports may take some time depending on the size of the repositories.

 Sync frequency